japila-books/apache-spark-internals/docs/Broadcast.md

 2. `doUnpersist`
 3. `doDestroy`

-NOTE: xref:core:TorrentBroadcast.adoc[TorrentBroadcast] is the only implementation of the `Broadcast` contract.
+NOTE: core:TorrentBroadcast.md[TorrentBroadcast] is the only implementation of the `Broadcast` contract.

 NOTE: <<developer-contract, `Broadcast` Spark Developer-Facing Contract>> is the developer-facing `Broadcast` contract that allows Spark developers to use it in their applications.